CESNET/eduroam-icinga/doc/icingaweb2_modules.md

 This module enables configuration management through web browser.
 The main functionality we use is synchronization from database sources.

 This module is cloned directly from git repository.
-Revision used is `ef2d1983282bc18bb4b1a6829398404eecbb76c6`.
+The revision used is `3c02f7499fe06299af083cb723be236555efaf93`.

 For installation see official [instructions](https://github.com/Icinga/icingaweb2-module-director/blob/master/doc/02-Installation.md)